 can turn plugins on or off.
 Whenever you change the set of plugins that are

-enabled, you need to press the Rebuild and restart button at the top of the
+enabled, you need to press the Restart button at the top of the

-Plugins page to rebuild the web client and restart the server to apply the change.
+Plugins page to restart the server and apply the change.

 For information about specific plugins, see the Plugins section.